-A weight penalty of 100 pounds will be assessed if any of the requirements in this section (9.4) is violated or if some feature of the bridge prevents the judge from stretching a string along a designated straight nominal centerline.
+A weight penalty of 100 pounds will be assessed if any of the requirements in this section (9.4) is violated.

-9.4.1.
-The bridge must have a designated straight nominal centerline extending from one end to the other.
-The centerline must be designated by two holes, one at each end of the bridge, drilled vertically through horizontal steel surfaces at the level of the decking support surfaces.
-Each hole must be approximately 1⁄4 inch in diameter and must be located no more than 3'0" from the vertical plane defined by the ends of the decking support surfaces.
+- 9.4.1.
+The bridge must have a designated straight nominal centerline extending from one end of the bridge to the other.
+The centerline must be designated by two round holes, one at each end of the bridge, drilled vertically through horizontal steel surfaces.
+Each hole must be at least 1⁄4 inch in diameter and must be located no more than 1'0" from the vertical plane defined by the ends of the decking support surfaces. - 9.4.2.
+The surfaces in which the centerline holes are drilled shall be no more than 41⁄2 inches below the decking support surfaces.
+Rule 9.2.2 also applies. - 9.4.3.
+No feature of the bridge shall prevent stretching a string unobstructed along the designated straight nominal centerline.